Corporate Governance Committee Charter

 Board Selection, Composition and Evaluation

-- Review and make recommendations to the full Board, or determine, whether members of the Board should stand for re-election.
+3. Review and make recommendations to the Board, or determine, whether members of the Board should stand for re-election.
 Consider matters relating to the resignation or retirement of Board members.

-- Conduct all necessary and appropriate inquiries into the backgrounds and qualifications of possible candidates.
-The Committee shall have sole authority to retain and to terminate any search firm to be used to assist it in identifying candidates to serve as directors of the Corporation, including the sole authority to approve the fees payable to such search firm and any other terms of retention.
+4. Conduct all necessary and appropriate inquiries into the backgrounds and qualifications of possible candidates.
+The Committee shall have the sole authority to retain or terminate any search firm to be used to assist it in identifying candidates to serve as directors of the Corporation, including the sole authority to approve the fees payable to such search firm and any other terms of retention.

 Committee Selection, Composition and Evaluation

-- Periodically, review the Corporation’s policies and practices with respect to political contributions, legislative lobbying and political activities on the local, state and federal level for consistency with the Corporation’s best interests, goals and legal requirements.
+14. Periodically, review the Corporation’s policies and practices with respect to political contributions (including approval where required), legislative lobbying and political activities on the local, state and federal level for consistency with the Corporation’s best interests, goals and legal requirements.

 Continuity / Succession Planning Process

-- Oversee the evaluation of the Chief Executive Officer.
+22. Oversee the annual evaluation of the Chief Executive Officer.